Laser Engraving Tips and Techniques for Popular Materials

 • Clean the Surface: Remove dirt, oil, and fingerprints using isopropyl alcohol.

-• Flat Surface: Ensure the brass is flat and secure on the laser bed to prevent uneven engraving.
+• Flat Surface: Ensure the metal is flat and secure on the laser bed to prevent uneven engraving.

-The ideal settings depend on the type of laser and brass composition.
+The ideal settings depend on the type of laser and metal composition.
 Start with test engravings to fine-tune these parameters:

 • Power and Speed: